 There are expected to be 1B augmented reality (AR) users in the world by 2020.

 The increasing use of AR on multiple platforms gives rise to one of the more interesting trends in SEO to lookout for.
-How is AR related to SEO?
+How is AR related to SEO and why you should consider hiring an AR expert?
 For one, the use of AR in apps like Google Lens and Pinterest Lens requires marketers to strengthen their image SEO.
 Other AR apps would need you to shore up your local SEO.
 Finally, AR is likely to give a strong push to user engagement on social media as well as directly on websites, which has an obvious positive impact on SEO.

 Global spending on blockchain solutions is expected to rise to over $15B in 2023 from less than $3B in 2017.